jamiedavenport/jamiedavenport.dev/content/blog/authentication-with-serverless-auth0-and-golang.md

 Please feel free to raise issues and PRs for bug fixes or improvements against any of my open-source projects.

-Finally, a big thanks to Beth Davenport for the custom artwork on this post and on my blog.
+Finally, a big thanks to Beth Davenport for the custom artwork in this post and on my blog.
 Go follow her work on <a href="https://www.instagram.com/design_beth/" target="_blank" rel="noopener noreferrer">Instagram</a>.